SeanTAllen/wiki.seantallen.com/content/notes/irc-require-registered-nick.md

 ---
-title: "Irc Require Registered Nick"
+title: "IRC Require Registered Nick"
 slug: "irc-require-registered-nick"
 date: 2018-10-21T01:09:01-04:00
 draft: false
-tags: [irc, spam]
+tags: [IRC, spam]
 description: "The Internet is a spammy spammy place."
 ---
 The Internet is a spammy place and IRC channel often become spammy.
 Bots arrive and start spamming the channel.
 When this happens, set the channel to require a registered nick to join and usually, things will get better.